DEFRA/defra-ai-legacy-modernisation/playbook/pages/appendix/prompt-library/general/openapi-generation.md

 # OpenAPI Generation

-This prompt can be used to generate a comprehensive OpenAPI 3.1.1 specification document based on user stories and system requirements identified during the discovery-analysis phase.
+This prompt can be used to generate a OpenAPI 3.1.1 specification document based on user stories and system requirements identified during the discovery-analysis phase.

 ```
 # Context